rahiel/telegram-send/README.md

 [botfather]: https://telegram.me/botfather
 [apod.py]: https://github.com/rahiel/telegram-send/blob/master/examples/apod.py

-## supervisor process state notifications
+## Supervisor process state notifications

 [Supervisor][] controls and monitors processes.
 It can start processes at boot, restart them if they fail and also report on their status.
 [Supervisor-alert][]